 no fifth course option

-class presentations, participation in discussions, midterm exam, and participation in all phases of the empirical project research experience including oral and written presentation of key findings
+class presentations, participation in discussions, project proposal (5 pages), empirical project paper (5-7 pages), poster and poster presentation, participation in all phases of the empirical project research experience (experiment design, data collection, data graphing, data analysis) including oral and written presentation of key findings.

 PSYC 212 (same as BIOL 212 or NSCI 201)